M10 Workforce Development

 Wednesday, July 16, 2025 9:00 - 4:30 pm.
 In person, Ford Hall Event Space, Amherst College

-This workshop empowers staff to proactively protect collections by identifying and mitigating risks, acting as first responders to damaged materials, and coordinating recovery efforts for emergencies—both large and small.
-Through hands-on training, attendees will practice essential salvage techniques for water-damaged collections, equipping them with the skills to respond effectively to emergencies.
+This workshop empowered staff to proactively protect collections by identifying and mitigating risks, acting as first responders to damaged materials, and coordinating recovery efforts for emergencies—both large and small.
+Through hands-on training, attendees practiced essential salvage techniques for water-damaged collections, equipping them with the skills to respond effectively to emergencies.

 Workforce Development Initiative Point People